-“For some producers, the 2021 vintage—marked by rainfall in February that moderated temperatures during the March harvest—is the closest thing to a Bordeaux-style year in Mendoza.
+“For some producers, the 2021 vintage—marked by rainfall in February that moderated temperatures during the March harvest—represents the closest thing to a Bordeaux-style year in Mendoza.
 In that sense, 2021 was an ideal vintage for Bordeaux-origin grape varieties.
-This unique situation is clearly reflected in the 2021 Nicolás Vineyard Malbec, which debuts a new label for this vintage after aging for up to 21 months in French oak barrels.
+This unique situation is clearly reflected in the 2021 Nicolás Vineyard Malbec, which debuts a new label for this vintage after being aged for up to 21 months in French oak barrels.
 The wine is a blend of 46% Cabernet Sauvignon, 44% Malbec, and 10% Cabernet Franc from vineyards in the Uco Valley.
 Deep purple in color with garnet hues, it opens with delicate notes of blackcurrant and ash, tobacco, black fruit, and cherry, reminiscent of a Bordeaux wine.
-Expressive and compact, it features notes of cedar on a long, lingering finish.
+Expressive and well-structured, it features notes of cedar on a long, lingering finish.
 2025–2045” (Vinous 2024)

 Starting at €99 on your first order